Smurfit Kappa - Rewarding Shareholders, Clients And The Environment

 Smurfit Kappa has better fixed asset turnover and working capital efficiency than both its larger peer overseas - International Paper and the most comparable competitors in Europe - Mondi.

-Source: author's calculations based on data from annual reports and morningstar.com
+Source: Author's calculations based on data from annual reports and morningstar.com

 In spite of its larger scale, International Paper's working capital efficiency is lower than that of SKG, while Mondi is far inferior to both.